chloebuilds/shakemon/README.md

 <hr/>

 ## Important information
-The Shakespearean Translation API will only return 5 requests an hour - so once you have retreived 5 then it will error and stop any more requests for the translated description.
+The Shakespearean Translation API will only return 5 requests an hour - so once you have retreived 5 then it will error and no longer translate the description.